Sheep42/prismatic-engine/README.md

 - `float speed`: The speed at which the transition should play, in seconds

+- `float moveSpeed`: The number of pixels the transition should move in a frame - Used by Slide transitions.
+Default: 15

 - `float elapsed`: Internal timer used to keep track of playing the transition

 - `float runTime`: A running total of the time a transition has been playing